 Treating Gut Infections:

-It is of upmost importance when healing a leaky gut to focus on testing and treating any pathogenic infections in the gut first before getting tested directly for intestinal permeability.
+It is of upmost importance when healing a leaky gut to focus on any pathogenic infections in the gut first.
 Some common gut pathogens are:

 - SIBO (Small Intestinal Bacterial Overgrowth)